 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

 No, there are no direct train services from Paris to Rome.
-Travelling from Paris to Rome by train will require a minimum of 1 change(s).
+Travelling from Paris to Rome by train will require a minimum of 1 change.

-The first train from Paris to Rome leaves at 07:21 from Paris Gare de Lyon.
+The first train from Paris to Rome leaves at 07:26.
 Times and services may vary during weekends and holidays.

-The last train from Paris to Rome leaves at 19:15 from Paris Gare de Lyon.
+The last train from Paris to Rome leaves at 20:35.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.

 Trains travelling from Paris to Rome cover a distance of around 687 miles (1105 km) during the journey.